2 yen note: Collecting

 The value of any given banknote is determined by survivability rate and condition as collectors in general prefer original notes with bright rich coloring.
 In contrast to this are notes with ink stains, missing pieces, and evidence of repairs which can all impact their value.
 Exceptions to this include extremely rare banknotes where there are few surviving examples (ex: National Gold Bank Note).
-The oldest fifty sen notes (aka half yen notes) include the Meiji Tsūhō series which were first issued in 1872 and later abolished in 1899.
+The oldest fifty sen notes (a.k.a. half yen notes) include the Meiji Tsūhō series which were first issued in 1872 and later abolished in 1899.
 Their print run includes 2,695,298 notes made in Germany, and 9,792,989 made in Japan.
 More of these notes are in better condition than one yen notes of the same series as more were made domestically.
 While the survivability rate is high, the value of these notes in average condition is still substantial with prices in the multiple tens of thousands of yen (~$400+ USD).
 Professional grading is recommended for this series as "many" counterfeit notes exist on the market.
 The only other series of two yen include national bank notes which are now rare due to events surrounding the aftermath of the Satsuma Rebellion.
 In order to pay for this event a large amount of banknotes were printed and released into circulation as a way to ease the economic situation.
 This wound up having a negative effect in the form of rampant inflation which caused national bank notes to be actively collected by officials.
 These are now popular banknotes among collectors which are rarely seen on the marketplace.
 When they are up for the sale, two yen national bank notes sell in the multiple hundreds of thousands of yen (~$5,000+ USD) in average condition.